2021-2022 Housing Procedures, Rules and Schedule

 THE HOUSING DRAW

 Lotteries.
 Lotteries determine the order in which students pick their rooms.
-The Housing Committee conducts the lottery by pulling numbers out of a hat; everyone is welcome to observe this process in the name of transparency.
+The Housing Committee conducts the lottery by randomly assigning numbers to groups in Vesta; everyone is welcome to observe this process in the name of transparency.
 There are separate lotteries for the sophomore, junior, and senior classes.

 Decisions are Final.
 Any and all decisions made at the draw are final, and it is your responsibility to attend the draw.
-If there are extenuating circumstances that require you to miss the draw, you must designate a proxy and have this person sign the form and attend the room draw for you.
-Please alert the Dean of any such arrangements.
+If there are extenuating circumstances that require you to miss the draw, you must designate a proxy and have this person sign the form and attend the room draw in your place.
+Please alert the Housing Committee of any such arrangements.

 Best Behavior.
 The Committee reserves the right to expel from the room draw proceedings anyone who causes a disturbance or who otherwise disrupts the room draw.
 The Committee will represent those expelled for the remainder of the draw.

-Anyone who participates in room draw and then decides to relinquish their housing in order to live off-campus or to take a leave of absence is also subject to a fine of ¼ of the fall term room rate, as stated in the Yale College Undergraduate Regulations.
-Any student who participates in the room draw and subsequently withdraws from their room obligation will automatically be placed at the bottom of the following year’s draw in the event they choose to move back on campus.
-This penalty does not pertain to students who take a leave of absence in the spring or participate in a study abroad experience.
+Housing Contracts.
+Anyone who participates in room draw and then decides to relinquish their housing in order to live off-campus or to take a leave of absence is subject to a fine of ¼ of the fall term room rate, as stated in the Yale College Undergraduate Regulations.

 AFTER THE HOUSING DRAW